Sweet Cornbread Recipe

 So then I as I left my friend’s house I knew I had one more recipe to try.
 My husband looked at me like I was a little crazy when I went into the kitchen at 10pm to make cornbread…yet again.

 But I had to know.
 The result?
 I said YES to the cornbread.
 YES!!!
+This was definitely not Jiffy cornbread.

 CAN I ADD CORN TO THIS CORNBREAD?